HexerMaster1929/HexHub/README.md

 ### Versions

+## V4 (Live)

+V4 will be featuring: Brand new UI refresh, Massive UI Sizing Fix For Mobile Executors, Mobile Support With KittenMilk + ArceusX, V4 keysystem Security And AntiBypass Updates, And Alot More

+You may Try The Loader Of HexHubV4 Now, However HexHub v4 Wont Be Out For A Few Months At Most.

-## V3 (Live)
+## V3

-V3 will be featuring: New Custom UI Library , New Loader, Complete Exploit Re-Write, Key System, And Much More!!
+~~V3 will be featuring: New Custom UI Library , New Loader, Complete Exploit Re-Write, Key System, And Much More!!

+> V4 is Now Live!

 ## V2